Donnet: History

 With the acquisition of what had been the Vinot et Deguingand plant at Nanterre, Donnet were able to add what had been the Vinot-Deguingand 4CV to their own range for 1932.
 The car was powered by a two-stroke 750cc engine that had originally been designed by Marcel Violet.
-The little car had never been sold in great volume by its previous manufacturer, and rebadging as a Donnet failed to improve its appeal.
+The little car had never been sold in great volume by its previous manufacturer, and rebadged as a Donnet failed to improve its appeal.
 By October 1933 it was missing from the Donnet stand at the 27th Paris Motor Show, which was in fact the last show to feature the Donnet range.

 Although the range in the 1930s included six-cylinder models, new model investment was limited: the great days were over and production ended in 1934.
 The impressive modern factory at Nanterre was sold to SIMCA at the end of 1934.

 One of the best models was a Donnet with a 2540 cc six-cylinder side-valve engine.